What academic assessments are Extenuating Circumstances considered for?

 selected ‘Need Extension’ as the Impact type should enter the date of the original

 submission deadline in the Assessment/Exam date column and the preferred new date in

 Remember that if you take an exam knowing that you are unwell, any extenuating circumstances claim you make will normally be rejected.
 See: What is the ‘fit to sit’ policy? above.

-If you are too late to apply for an interruption of study and you are not fit to sit exams, you will need to submit an extenuating circumstances claim with supporting documentation to your academic school.
+If you are too late to apply for an interruption of study and you are not fit to sit exams, you will need to submit an extenuating circumstances claim to your academic school.
 Your Subject Exam Board (SEB) will meet after the exams have taken place and will confirm which extenuating circumstances claims have been approved.
 This means that you will not know until after your exam period has passed whether your extenuating circumstances have been accepted as a valid reason for you being absent from your exams.